Field bindweed – Convolvulus arvensis

 White to pink petals fused into a funnel shape with two leafy, small bracts

 approximately 1 inch below the flower base.
-Fruit are egg-shaped capsules
+Fruits are egg-shaped capsules

 Reproduction